bikrambora/devlab-launchpad/README.md

 * Fill in "Give Feedback" to be in the draw to win a $50 Amazon gift voucher
 * Enjoy!

-Scan Feedback Link to get the full list of labs.
+Scan Feedback Link with Phone Camera get the full list of labs.

 <img src="./media/feedbackQR.png" width="30%">